tobyck/tobyck/README.md

 # Kia ora! 👋

-I mostly use TypeScript at the moment and I'm sort-of learning Rust.
+- 👨‍💻 Mostly using TypeScript at the moment
+- 🌱 Sort-of learning a bit of Rust
-Interested in language and web design, and I do a bit of code golf.
+- 🔭 Interested in language and web design

 <br>